Glossary of Environmental Terms

 DX

-Digital transformation.
+Abbreviation for digital transformation.
 This refers to the use of digital technologies such as AI, IoT, and Big Data by companies not only to improve workflow and create new business models, but also to break away from legacy systems and transform their corporate culture.

 ESG